systo/vsc-vyos-syntax/README.md

 # vsc-vyos-syntax
 Syntax highlighting for vyos in Visual Studio Code and VSCodium forked from [Junos Syntax](https://github.com/woodjme/vscode-junos-syntax).
+Currently a work in progress.
+End goal is support for VSC & OniVim2

 ## Limitations
 Support for configuration command syntax is stable, the configuration tree format is currently under development